 Offered by a team of academic advisors with a wide range of specializations, services range from academic advising and integrated academic support services to study abroad and fellowship advising, graduate school coaching, health and wellness, peer advising, and a host of student affairs and campus resources and community outreach programs.
 Targeted information sessions on internships, academic and career paths are held specifically for non-traditional students with particular skill sets or careers interests.

 Students pursuing specialized pre-professional tracks collaborate with pre-professional advisors in joint or individual consultations for the prelaw, premedical, and pre-health professions.
-Advising is also available in several joint programs with Columbia’s pre-professional schools for long-term academic planning, course scheduling, mock-interviews, and assistance with every aspect of the application process.
-Faculty members are the best resources for students who are considering graduate school in particular academic fields and seek academic advice concerning preparation for further study.
+Advising is also available in several joint programs with Columbia’s pre-professional schools for long-term academic planning, course scheduling, mock interviews, and assistance with every aspect of the application process.
+Faculty members are the best resources for students who are considering graduate school in particular academic fields and seeking academic advice concerning preparation for further study.